-Since planted in April of 2006 an 8-acre almond planting of Nonpareil/Fritz (75/25) has been evaluating three production systems; Conventional (Conv), Transitional (Trans) and Organic (Org).
-The conventional trees are produced using practices typical for almond production in the area.
-The transitional trees were grown conventionally for 3 seasons and then converted in September 2008 to organic practices.
+Three production systems; Conventional (Conv), Transitional (Trans) and Organic (Org) have been evaluated in an 8-acre almond planting of Nonpareil/Fritz (75/25) since it was planted in April of 2006.
+The conventional trees are being grown using practices typical for almond production in the area.
+The transitional trees were grown conventionally for 3 seasons and then converted in September, 2008, to organic practices.
 The organic trees are grown using practices approved for organic production by the USDA and CCOF.
 A partial list of contrasting cultural practices and the associated costs are shown in Table 1.

-During the current season, measurements were taken for trunk circumference; canopy shaded area and intercepted light.
-These data indicate larger tree size for the Stan/Trans compared to the smaller Org trees.
-(Table 2 & Table 3).
-Stem water potential readings (SWP) measured in - bars by a pressure chamber indicate equal water status between treatments.
+During the current season, measurements were taken for trunk circumference, canopy shaded area and intercepted light.
+These data indicate larger tree size for the Stan/Trans compared to the smaller Org trees (Table 2 and Table 3).
+Stem water potential readings (SWP) measured in bars by a pressure chamber indicates equal water status between treatments.
 However, if tree size between the systems differ significantly adjustments to the irrigation will be necessary.

 During the three seasons of this trial, weed control has been the most challenging issue.
-While propane flaming in the tree row has been effective it is slow and expensive.
+While propane flaming in the tree row has been effective, it is slow and expensive.
 At this age the young trees shade only 25% of the tree line strip providing nearly full sun for weed growth.
 As tree canopies enlarge and create more shade, weed pressure will be dramatically reduced.
-Sections of the Org trees received a weed cloth barrier at planting which has prevented most weed growth in the 6 ft. wide tree line but at the considerable expense of \$1,500/acre plus yearly repair expenses.
+Sections of the Org trees received a weed cloth barrier at planting which has prevented most weed growth in the 6 ft. wide tree line but at the considerable expense of \$1500/acre plus yearly repair expenses.
 The longevity of the cloth will determine ultimate cost/acre.
 If the cloth endures for 5 - 6 years, the cost will be comparable to current flaming expenses.
 However, there appears to be some advantage to tree growth from the weed cloth compared to propane flame weed control.

 The surface drip system was replaced in October 2007 with a dual line subsurface drip system, primarily to reduce weed growth, seed emergence and associated weed control costs.
 This has reduced propane flaming expenses significantly compared to previous seasons.
 However, flaming is not effective during wet conditions and only marginally at cold temperatures.
 Given the 18 inches of rainfall in the Arbuckle area, weed growth gets ahead of the flamer in the winter requiring hand hoeing.
-This expense should also be reduced as canopies shade the soil surface.
+This should also be reduced as canopies shade the soil surface.

 Yields for Nonpareil were similar between the three treatments.
 Yields in general were low due to heavy pruning needed to restructure tree framework following high wind damage.
-Kernel quality evaluations measured the off grade as follows: Stan, NOW - 0.25 % and ant- 0%, Trans, NOW- 2.5%, ant 0.5% and Org NOW- 1.3 % and ant- 0.33%.
+Kernel quality evaluations measured the off grade as follows: Stan, NOW - 0.25 % and ant- 0%; Trans, NOW- 2.5% ant 0.5%; and Org NOW- 1.3 % and ant-0.33%.